 Have you wondered why we make such a fuss about the grainlines and horizontal balance lines on Fit for Art’s patterns?
-Maybe you saw our Instagram post a few weeks ago featuring the new fitting shells made for the Tabula Rasa Jacket pattern and wondered why the conspicuous lines are drawn on them.
+Maybe you’ve seen pictures of the fitting shells made for the Tabula Rasa Jacket pattern and wondered why the conspicuous lines are drawn on them.
 Maybe you are working with one of our core patterns for the first time and wondered if you really need to bother with tracing all those lines onto your mock-up.
 Or maybe you downloaded one of our digital patterns onto copy paper and are tempted not to bother tracing all the horizontal balance lines (HBLs) onto a tissue pattern.
-Read on to understand just how useful and important they are to your sewing and fitting experience!
+Read on to understand just how useful and important HBLs are to your sewing and fitting experience!

 Garment sewists are accustomed to seeing grainlines on patterns and understand that they are important for making sure the pattern is laid out and cut correctly to ensure that the fabric will hang as desired in the finished garment.
 Drawing this grainline onto the mock-up fabric also helps to assess whether the garment hangs correctly on an individual.
 Add horizontal balance lines, and you’ve got a great tool for assessing the fit of any garment.